Small-Bodies-Node/sbn-survey-image-service/readme.md

 ```
 For a summary of command-line parameters, use the `--help` option.

 Due to survey-to-survey label differences, it is unlikely that the script will work with a previously untested data source.
 Edit the appropriate functions in `sbn_survey_image_service/data/add.py`, either `pds3_image` or `pds4_image`.
+Also, review the pixel scale calculations in `sbn_survey_image_service/services/image.py` and verify that the correct value will be calculated.

 It is assumed that survey images are FITS-compatible with a World Coordinate System defined for a standard sky reference frame (e.g., J2000).
 The cutout service uses the FITS header, not the PDS labels, to define the sub-frame.
+However, the PDS label is examined for the pixel scale.

 ### APIs